Fabi8997/mircv-project/README.md

 # SearchEngine

 Project for the Multimedia Infrastructure Retrieval course at University of Pisa (A.Y.
-2022/2023) realized by Fabiano Pilia and Emanuele Tinghi
+2022/2023) realized by Fabiano Pilia and Emanuele Tinghi.
-Th documents are taken from the following link: [TREC 2020 Deep Learning Track Guidelines | msmarco (microsoft.github.io)](https://microsoft.github.io/msmarco/TREC-Deep-Learning-2020)
+The documents are taken from the following link: [TREC 2020 Deep Learning Track Guidelines | msmarco (microsoft.github.io)](https://microsoft.github.io/msmarco/TREC-Deep-Learning-2020)